SirL0gic/Productivity-App/README.md

 The code uses the following React components:

--   `App` - the main component that renders the To-Do List application
+-   `App` - the main component that renders the To-Do List application.

 ## Styling